HackYourFuture-CPH/teacher-curriculum/modules/teaching-the-class/README.md

 ### Flipped classroom

+- Read these two articles about flipped classroom [1](https://elearning.dtu.dk/TEACH/Flipped-Classroom) and [2](https://www.panopto.com/blog/what-is-a-flipped-classroom/)
+- What [this video](https://www.youtube.com/watch?v=g1MKpyVPilI) and [this video]([this video](https://www.youtube.com/watch?v=MI8XqRDB8v4) about what if sutdents dont watch the videos
+-

 ### Peer instruction

+- Watch [this video](https://www.youtube.com/watch?v=Z9orbxoRofI7) giving some context peer instructed learning
+- Read [this article](https://elearning.dtu.dk/TEACH/Peer-Instruction) on how to set up peer instructed learning
+- Watch [this video](https://www.youtube.com/watch?v=fiD4YBr8F4o) also about what peer instructed learning is
+- Read [this article](https://www.rit.edu/academicaffairs/tls/sites/rit.edu.academicaffairs.tls/files/docs/te-peerinstruct-concept.pdf) about creating a good concept question
+- A little about [pdf](https://www.rit.edu/academicaffairs/tls/sites/rit.edu.academicaffairs.tls/files/docs/te-peerinstruct-facilitate.pdf) about facilitating peer review

+If you really want to go deep read [this](https://www.lifescied.org/doi/10.1187/cbe.14-11-0198) (takes about 5 minutes to skim)

+__Discussion Questions__

+1. Why do you think peer instruction has been shown increase learning?
+1. When would you use peer instructed learning?
+When would you not?
+1. Plan and execute a peer instruction session with a class you are teaching.
+Describe the process.
+Fx what concept did you teach, what concept question did you ask, what were the possible answers.
+1. What went well, what did not go so well.
+Would you do it again?

 ### Pair programming

+- Read about the benefits of pair programming [here](https://meetedison.com/pair-programming-in-education/)
+- What [this video]( https://youtu.be/TWj78n4ZuMY) about some tips for pair porgramming

 these things don't just happen. set it up to help them!